bitwarden/help/_articles/faqs/sso-faqs.md

 ### Q: Does SSO authentication Replace my Master Password and Email?

-**A:** No, SSO authentication is meant to provide an easier way for Organizations to facilitate Organization users, allow just-in-time new user provisioning, centralized MFA, and in the near future, improved employee succession management.
+**A:** No, SSO authentication is meant to provide an easier way for Organizations to facilitate Organization users, allow just-in-time new user provisioning, centralize MFA, and in the near future, improved employee succession management.

 ### Q: Can existing users login with SSO?